 Supply chain success doesn't have to be complicated when you know what details to monitor.
-To help, we've compiled a list of seven supply chain signals that make all the difference when it comes to understanding the health of your business.
+To help, Blue Ridge compiled a list of the key supply chain signals that make all the difference when it comes to understanding the health of your business.

-With these signals, you can identify where you're growing and what areas need fixing, so you don't have to gamble for a profitable future.
+With these metrics, you can identify where you're growing and what areas need fixing, so you don't have to gamble for a profitable future.